Mahin556/K8S-artifects/Secrets/secrets.md

   * The kubelet periodically retries fetching it.
   * The Pod will not start until the Secret becomes available.
   * The kubelet logs and reports an event describing the issue (e.g., missing Secret or API connectivity problems).

 ---

+### Categories of Kubernetes Secrets
+* Kubernetes supports two main categories of secrets:
+  * Built-in Secrets (automatically created by Kubernetes)
+    * Used internally by the system, e.g., service account tokens.
+    * Automatically mounted into pods if the default behavior isn’t disabled.
+  * User-Created Secrets (custom secrets)
+    * Created manually to store your own credentials, tokens, etc.
+    * Useful for accessing databases, Docker registries, external APIs, and other services.

+---